pubnub/pubnub-mcp-server/resources/sdk_docs/swift_message-actions.md

 ## Get message actions

+##### Requires Message Persistence
-Requires Message Persistence: enable in the Admin Portal for your key.
+Message Persistence must be enabled for your key in the Admin Portal.

-Get a list of message actions in a channel, sorted by action timetoken (ascending).
+Get a list of message actions in a channel.
+Actions are sorted by action timetoken in ascending order.

+##### Truncated response
-Truncated response: When internal limits are hit, a more object is returned.
-Make iterative calls adjusting parameters to fetch more actions.
+Responses may be truncated when internal limits are hit.
+If truncated, a more property is returned with additional parameters; use iterative calls, adjusting parameters to fetch more actions.

 ### Method(s)

 Use this Swift method:

 ```
 `1func fetchMessageActions(
 2    channel: String,